tjscollins/codenotes/content/codenotes/computer-science/abstract-data-types.md

 ## Practice

 Let's return to our simple NodeJS web crawler checking for broken links.
-The cowboy code above will, in the strictest possible sense, work.
+The cowboy code above will, in the narrowest possible sense, work.
 However, it has a number of very serious problems.
 The most serious of course is that it will probably never finish crawling even if we assume that the scrapeLinks function filters out any links that lead out of the company site.
 This depends on the links on your company's website, but for my company that while loop would never halt correctly because it would keep bouncing back and forth between the same pages which link to each other until it runs out of memory and crashes.
 Even if the while loop does halt, this script has the potential to make an exponential number of http requests in a very short time span, which in the best case means your server will simply block and ignore the requests.
+In the worst case, the script will crash when it runs out of memory from handling too many requests, or it might even bring down your server, depending on a number of factors.
+This last scenario is unlikely, but not impossible.

 So the question is, how can ADTs help us fix it?

 ### Tracking What We've Already Seen

-The first problem is that we need a data structure that can keep track of what we've already seen.
+The first problem is that we need a data structure that can keep track of what we've already seen so that we don't keep checking pages we've seen before.
 Thinking in terms of the operations we'll need:

 - We need to be able to *search* to see if a url is already in the data structure so we can skip it if we've already seen it.
 - We need to be able to *insert* new urls into the data structure so we'll know we've seen them before.

 Which ADT supports search and insert?
 The dictionary.
 We don't need the delete functionality, but that's okay.
-It's the only one that has what we need.
+It's the only one that has the search functionality that we need.

 ### Storing What We'll Check Next

 We need to store the new urls in a second data structure that holds the urls we haven't checked yet.
 The obvious choice here is a container because we only need push and pop.
 Our cowboy coder implementation uses the pages array as a container, but makes the mistake of trying to check every value in the array at once instead of sequentially.
-Since the array might have hundreds of urls in it, that would mean hundreds of nearly simultaneous http requests.
+Since the array might have hundreds of urls in it (e.g. if your site has a comprehensive navigation UI), that would mean hundreds of nearly simultaneous http requests.
 Probably not good.
 So we'll want to replace that naive use of an array with either a stack or a queue.
 For our purposes order doesn't matter, so I'll go with a stack because Javascript's array type implements the stack for us so long as we use it correctly.

 ### Storing Our Results